businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 Remote neighbor discovery attacks

 Remote neighbor discovery occurs when an intruder scans IPv6 subnets with “valid” IPv6 packets, either “valid” TCP SYN packets or PINGs.
-Unknown directly connected destination IPv6 addresses trigger Router Solicitation neighbor discovery mechanism causing ND cache overload and CPU overload.
+Unknown directly connected destination IPv6 addresses trigger Router Solicitation neighbor discovery mechanism, causing ND cache and CPU overload.
 The critical point is an attacker can trigger the attack remotely.

 This may not have been a problem with IPv4, as subnets are small.
-But in IPv6, you have large subnets; you can try to scan them and generate neighbor cache problems on the last layer 3 switches.
+However, in IPv6, you have large subnets; you can try to scan them and generate neighbor cache problems on the last layer 3 switches.

 IPv6 security